 Assistant Professor, Director of Choral Activities

 Dr. Scott regularly presents at state, regional, national, and international conferences and has conducted All-State and Festival Choirs.
-She is currently the immediate past president and collegiate honor choir chair for the West Virginia chapter of the American Choral Director’s Association and a founding member of MASICA, the Mid-Atlantic Southern Intercollegiate Choral Association.
+She is the Artistic Director of the Renaissance City Choir of Pittsburgh, is currently the collegiate honor choir chair for the West Virginia chapter of the American Choral Director’s Association and a founding member of MASICA, the Mid-Atlantic Southern Intercollegiate Choral Association.

 Having worked with all age groups, Scott is particularly passionate about choral music in the community.
 She has conducted community choirs for over twenty years, and has worked with choirs for the homeless, disadvantaged, and incarcerated.

 When faced with the challenges presented by the Covid-19 pandemic, Scott combined her professional past as a couture fashion designer and seamstress with the newfound needs of her choral singers and designed the sing-safe performer’s mask.
-The mask is now being used by students and performers throughout the United States and Canada as well as in the UK and Europe.
+During the height of the pandemic, the mask was used by students and performers throughout the United States and Canada as well as in the UK and Europe.